Top 10 Tea Brands in Ireland

 The Perfect Cup of Irish Tea

 Irish tea is usually a mixture of black teas, often with a robust and malty taste.
 It’s traditional to make it strong, add a good glug of milk, and have a rich, comforting drink.
 The emphasis on high-quality blends also ensures that Irish tea is always a cut above plain black teas.
+Many consider the best Irish breakfast tea to be the epitome of this tradition, offering a bold start to the day.

 Modern Trends in Tea Consumption